 Use the arrows in the bottom bar of the graph to see more graphs.

 Press the icon in the bottom bar of the graph that looks like an arrow coming out of a box to share the graph on social media or copy its URL.

 Why is this a Climate Smart indicator?

 - In 2021, San José Clean Energy will start delivering 100 percent carbon-free electricity.
-Until then, local renewables will contribute to reducing our greenhouse gas emissions.
+Until then, local renewables, like rooftop solar panels, will contribute to reducing our greenhouse gas emissions.

 - One of our Bold Goals is to become the world’s first 1 gigawatt solar city by 2040.

 - Residential solar panels reduce electricity bills.

 - Local renewables increase our resilience by reducing the risk of widespread blackouts.

 What is the City doing to make progress on this indicator?